The Oxbridge Editing Blog 14th February 2024

 • Refrain from Using All Caps: Typing in all capital letters can be interpreted as shouting and should be avoided.

-Crafting a professional email requires attention to detail and a clear understanding of your audience.
-Here are some tips to help you compose polished and professional messages:
+Crafting a professional email is crucial, especially when applying for jobs.
+Here are some tips to help you compose polished and effective messages:

 • Start with a Formal Greeting: Begin your email with a respectful salutation, such as “Dear Mr./Ms. [Last Name],”